OnroerendErfgoed/atramhasis/docs/source/development.rst

 Update requirements files
 =========================
+This project does not offer requirements files that are manually maintained.
 The dependencies are defined within pyproject.toml.
 There, you can add, modify, or remove libraries.
 Afterward, run pip-compile to generate the requirements files.